This article was originally posted on October 10 and has since been updated.

 That’s particularly interesting because while “Canada is big.
 California is huge.” according to the company.
 California also represents the largest legal marijuana market in the U.S., and the world.

-So while the opening of Canada’s recreational market is likely to lift all boats, CannaRoyalty is really a bet on the California market and the broader U.S. market, which the company is very well positioned to profit on as the largest distributor in the largest market in the country.
+So while the opening of Canada’s recreational market marks a monumental moment for the industry, CannaRoyalty is really a bet on the California market and the broader U.S. market, which the company is very well positioned to profit on as the largest distributor in the largest market in the country.